-5.1.3 Maximum S{DS} Value in Determination of C_s and E_v
+4.1.2 Maximum S{DS} Value in Determination of C_s and E

-The base shear is permitted to be calculated using a cap on the maximum design spectral response acceleration parameter value of S{DS} in accordance with ASCE 7 Section 12.8.1.3. provided that all of the noted criteria are met.
+The base shear is permitted to be calculated using a cap on the maximum design spectral response acceleration parameter value of S{DS} in accordance with ASCE 7 Section 12.8.1.3, provided that all of the noted criteria are met.
 The DSA reviewer shall verify any maximum limits applied to the base shear at time of OTC or project submittal.
-Refer to Appendix A for additional information.
+Refer to Appendix A below for additional information.

-- 5.1.3.1 The PC drawings shall demonstrate compliance with the required criteria (e.g., no irregularities, period less than 0.5 sec, rho equals 1.0, not Site Class E or F, RC I or II, etc.) in the Design Information section of the coversheet.
-For purposes of checking compliance with these criteria, the period shall be determined based on the actual properties of the structure, including foundation flexibility, and not use the approximate period in ASCE 7 Section 12.8.2.1. - 5.1.3.2 The PC drawings shall indicate the mapped spectral response acceleration parameter at short period, S_S in the Design Information section of the coversheet. - 5.1.3.3 Per PR 07-01 Appendix C, if a capped value of S{DS} is used to determine C_S, the Design Information section of the coversheet shall list the S{DS} (cap) used to determine C_S as well as the

-S{DS} (no cap) used for verification of site-specific application and to determine other parameters such as non-structural component anchorage.
+- 4.1.2.1.1 The PC drawings shall demonstrate compliance with the required criteria (e.g., no irregularities, period less than 0.5 sec, rho equals 1.0, not Site Class E or F, RC I or II, etc.) in the Design Information section of the coversheet.
+For purposes of checking compliance with these criteria, the period shall be determined based on the actual properties of the structure, and not use the approximate period in ASCE 7 Section 12.8.2.1. - 4.1.2.1.2 The design information section of the PC drawings shall also contain a note stating the site-specific limitations of the design based on the S{DS} cap and requiring these be verified by the site-specific project applicant: e.g., Site Class E not allowed, RC I or II, etc. - 4.1.2.1.3 Per PR 07-01 Appendix C, if a capped value of S{DS} is used to determine C_S , the Design Information section of the coversheet shall list the S{DS} (cap) used to determine C_S as well as the S{DS} (no cap) used for verification of site-specific application and to determine other parameters such as non-structural component anchorage.

-5.2 Effective Seismic Weight
+4.1.3 Effective Seismic Weight

-5.2.1 Snow Load
+4.1.3.1 Snow Load